galk-research/goal-recognition-2d/README.md

 ### pptx_shapes_to_svg_positions.py

-This script reads PowerPoint (.pptx) files and exports shape positions into an Excel file.
+This script reads PowerPoint (.pptx) files and exports shape positions into an CSV files.

 For each shape on each slide, it computes: